 The Transposition Task Force under the Informal Working Group WLTP has worked further to resolve these non-harmonised items, reaching harmonised compromises in some instances and agreeing on an approval process in others to the satisfaction of the leading Contracting Parties in this Task Force (Japan and the European Union).

 This has resulted in UNR WLTP having features that have not been seen before in Regulations of the 1958 Agreement and GRPE therefore decided to commission this document to assist all users of this Regulation in their understanding.

+During the adoption of this document by GRPE, OICA presented a paper describing the concerns of their members and proposing from their viewpoint a possible solution.

+Option 1:

+This OICA paper can be found appended to the guidance document starting with the title “< OICA concern >”

+Option 2:

+This OICA paper can be found on the WP.29 website as informal document GRPE-81-30

 < key unique feature of UNR WLTP >